FatihKoz/DisposableBasic/README.md

 * Landing Threshold Difference (between first touchdown and runway threshold, feet)
 * G-Force (maximum landing g-force)
 * Fuel Burn (minimum fuel burn, pounds - lbs)
+* Aircraft Title
+* Aircraft ICAO Type Code (flown vs. reported aircraft)

 For the system to work properly set your acars pireps to be auto approved, let phpvms handle acceptance and module to reject only when needed.
 Be advised, while using scenery based checks like landing rate and threshold difference, you may get false positives.
 Also flight time difference is risky to use, you should get reports if long holdings and extra ordinary stuff happens during flights to identify false positives before correcting them.

+Aircraft Title and ICAO Type Code checks are tricky, enable with caution only if you are providing aircraft repaints/liveries which you have control over.
+For FSX/P3D/MSFS series, aircraft title needs to contain the airline ICAO code, like `PMDG B737-800 Winglets THY` or `Fenix A321 TSW CFM Sharklets`.
+X-Plane is not supported as it does not have a system reporting back the livery being used.
+To provide support for multi airline setups, code checks both aircraft's and flight's airline code, either of one needs to be in the title.
+Otherwise the pirep will be rejected due to title mismatch.

+Also, Aircraft ICAO Code may not be entered correctly to aircraft files (either by the developer itself or by the repaint artist), don't get surprised if you have false positive rejections while using these title and icao based checks.

 Auto Rejected pireps can be always accepted by admins/staff via phpvms admin section.